VinceZK/authorization/README.md

 The authorization value of a field is usually an array, which can contain elementary values(string or integer) or **Select Options**, and they can be mix.
-If you want the full permission, just assign the **"*"** character to the certain fields.
+If you want the full permission, just assign the wildcard "*" to the field.

 A select option is described by 4 attributes: "Operator", "Option", "Low", and "High", which are detailed bellow: